 Other income (expense) includes results from manufacturing service arrangements ("MSA") and transitional service arrangements ("TSA") that are put into place when we divest a business or activity, as well as other activity.
 These arrangements are expected to decrease as the divested business or activity becomes more established.
-Other income (expense) reflects an income of \$3 million for 2022, compared to nil in 2021.
+Other income (expense) reflects a loss of \$15 million for 2023, compared to an income of \$3 million in 2022.